rlhatcher/career-sliders/content/authors/admin/_index.md

 More recently my focus has switched towards managing managers.
 Helping ordinary managers become awesome managers is where my real passion lies.

-I live in a town called Canterbury in the South East of England in the UK where share a home with my husband and son.
+I live in a town called Canterbury in the South East of England in the UK where I share a home with my husband and son.

 Becoming a mother has been both the most rewarding and the most challenging experience of my life.
-Juggling parenthood with full-time work is a balancing act tI'm still working on, but I wouldn't have it any other way.
+Juggling parenthood with full-time work is a balancing act I'm still working on, but I wouldn't have it any other way.

 I created Career Sliders as a way of visualising a range of professional behaviours within common themes.
 The aim is to help individuals to grow and to help managers frame conversations about behavioural growth.